-When it comes to getting help for a mental health issue, many people find that the first hurdle is the biggest.
+When it comes to getting help for mental health issues, many people find that the first hurdle is the biggest.
 It can seem scary to share your feelings with others, whether it's a loved one or a doctor.

 Fortunately, there are many blogs out there that seek to address the stigma around talking about mental health.